Manufacturing Marvel: The Story of the B-29’s Production

 Bell Atlanta plant during construction

 Construction of the Bell-Atlanta (BA) plant.
-By 1944, $47 million dollars had been spent on the plant, its equipment, and runways.
+By 1944, $47 million had been spent on the plant, its equipment, and runways.
 (U.S. Air Force photo via William Wolf))

 Construction of the plant took place from 1942 to 1943, with an investment of $47 million in taxpayer dollars towards the plant, its equipment, and adjacent runways.
 The plant occupied more than twice the area of the Renton or Wichita plants, yet it experienced problems from the start, including an inadequate workforce.
 Despite these challenges, the Bell-Atlanta Plant eventually started producing B-29s and B-29Bs, but the journey was far from smooth.